tracktownsoftware/SpreadsheetGearCodeSamples_JupyterPython/README.md

 ## *** this is a work-in-progress ***

-# SpreadsheetGear code samples for Python and Jupyter Notebooks #
+# SpreadsheetGear code samples for Python in Jupyter Notebooks #

 These code samples have been tested in [Visual Studio Code (VSCode)](https://code.visualstudio.com/) for Windows, Linux and MacOS.